stefanione/book-site/README.md

 # book-site
-acest repository contine fisiserele necesare care au dus la crearea unui site de carti virtual
+This repository contains the files used for implementing a book site